 Ultrasonic humidifiers, on the other hand, do not require the use of an integrated fan.
 Nor do they include a spinning disc.

-These frequencies are inaudible to humans, but that doesn't mean they aren't powerful.
+These high frequencies are inaudible to humans, but that doesn't mean they aren't powerful.
 In fact, there's an entire industry built around using ultrasonic power to dislodge dirt and debris from delicate items such as jewelry, medical equipment, and lenses!

-Inside of your humidifier, the ultrasonic motion causes the water to break up into tiny droplets, which are then dispersed into the air.
+Inside of your humidifier, the ultrasonic motion causes the water to break up into tiny

 Benefits of Choosing an Ultrasonic Humidifier

 With so many different kinds of humidifiers on the market, why should you choose an ultrasonic one?
 Let's take a look at a few of the top reasons why they're worth the investment.

 Even if you aren't an especially light sleeper, you'll appreciate the fact that ultrasonic humidifiers are among the quietest cool-mist humidifiers on the market today.